pablo-abc/felte/README.md

 ### VanillaJS

 We provide three packages that can be used with only VanillaJS.
 Two of them using [Web Components](https://www.webcomponents.org/introduction).
+These elements do not use the shadow DOM since there is no reason to isolate styles.

 #### [@felte/element](./packages/element)

-This is the main package that contains the basic functionality you need to handle your forms in vanilla JS using a web component.
-Similar to `felte` but specifically made to be used as a web component.
+This is the main package that contains the basic functionality you need to handle your forms in vanilla JS using a custom element.
+Similar to `felte` but specifically made to be used as a custom element.
 This is the recommended way to handle your forms when using Vanilla JS.
 Web components are [well supported by all major browsers](https://caniuse.com/custom-elementsv1) so this should be a safe option unless you need to support legacy browsers.

 #### [@felte/reporter-element](./packages/reporter-element)

-A reporter packages that uses a web component to display validation messages on the DOM.
+A reporter packages that uses a custom element to display validation messages on the DOM.
 This the recommended way to display your validation messages when using vanilla JS.

 #### [@felte/vanilla](./packages/vanilla)

-This is the main package that contains the basic functionality you need to handle your forms in vanilla JS using a web component.
+This is the main package that contains the basic functionality you need to handle your forms in vanilla JS.
 Similar to `felte` and other integrations but with all code related to frameworks removed.
 This requires a bit more work to use, since you'll be the one in charge of cleaning up subscribers and listeners on it.
 It's API is basically the same as `felte` (Svelte's integration) so you _can_ use Svelte's documentation as a reference.
 This can be used as a starting point to create your own integration/package for other environments.
 When it comes to vanilla JS we'd recommend using `@felte/element` using web components.

 ### Validators